James Burnham

 James Burnham (November 22, 1905 – July 28, 1987) was an American philosopher and political theorist.
-He chaired the New York University Department of Philosophy; his first book was An Introduction to Philosophical Analysis (1931).
+He chaired the New York University Department of Philosophy.

+His first book was An Introduction to Philosophical Analysis (1931).
 Burnham became a prominent Trotskyist activist in the 1930s.
-He later rejected Marxism and became an even more influential theorist of the political right as a leader of the American conservative movement.
-His book The Managerial Revolution, published in 1941, speculated on the future of capitalism.
+His most famous book, The Managerial Revolution (1941), speculated on the future of an increasingly proceduralist hence sclerotic society.
+A year before he wrote the book, he rejected Marxism and became an influential theorist of the political right as a leader of the American conservative movement.
 Burnham was an editor and a regular contributor to William F. Buckley's conservative magazine National Review on a variety of topics.
 He rejected containment of the Soviet Union and called for the rollback of communism worldwide.

 Biography

 Early life

 Born in Chicago, Illinois, on November 22, 1905, James Burnham was the son of Claude George Burnham, an English immigrant and executive with the Burlington Railroad.
-James was raised as a Roman Catholic but rejected Catholicism as a college student, professing atheism for much of his life (although returning to the church shortly before his death).
-He graduated at the top of his class at Princeton University before attending Balliol College, Oxford University, where his professors included J. R. R. Tolkien and Martin D'Arcy.
+James was raised as a Roman Catholic but rejected Catholicism as a college student, professing atheism for the rest of his life before reverting back to the faith of his youth on his deathbed.
+He graduated at the top of his class at Princeton University before attending Balliol College, Oxford, where his professors included J. R. R. Tolkien and Martin D'Arcy.
 In 1929, he became a professor of philosophy at New York University.

 In 1934, he married Marcia Lightner.